Large Millimeter Telescope: Broad-band continuum

-TolTEC is a three-band imaging polarimeter that has completed laboratory testing and is scheduled to be installed and commissioned on the LMT in the fall of 2021.
-Once installed, TolTEC will image the sky at three (1.1, 1.4 and 2.1 millimetre) bands simultaneously using 7000 polarization-sensitive kinetic inductance detectors (KIDs).
-Each TolTEC observation will produce nine independent images - measuring total intensity (I) and two Stokes parameters (Q and U) in all three bands.
+TolTEC is a three-band imaging polarimeter which completed laboratory testing and was installed on the LMT in December of 2021, later undergoing commissioning in several phases up to 2023.
+TolTEC can image the sky at three (1.1, 1.4 and 2.1 millimetre) bands simultaneously using 7000 polarization-sensitive kinetic inductance detectors (KIDs).
+Each TolTEC observation produces nine independent images - measuring total intensity (I) and two Stokes parameters (Q and U) in all three bands.
 Because of the nearly ubiquitous presence of dust in our universe, TolTEC's science reach includes cosmology, the physics of clusters, galaxy evolution and star-formation along the history of the Universe, the relation between the star-forming process and the molecular clouds, small bodies of the Solar System, and much more.
+The instrument is designed to be capable of rapid mapping of the sky and is capable of a rate of mapping in excess of eight times greater than the decommissioned AzTEC instrument.
 The TolTEC Project is funded by the National Science Foundation (NSF).